lopar6/school-work/README.md

 ### This is a repository to save and showcase projects done for school.
 This Repository does not hold every course I have taken, nor does it hold every project I have done.
 These are some of the projects I have worked on over the course of my education, organized by the course they were for.
 I have also listed out the computer science courses I have taken with a short description.

+## CS300 - Analysis and Design
+This course was focused on learning how and when to use specific data structures, and writing and evaluating algorithms to improve performance.
+The main language used was used C++.

+## CS230 - Operating Platforms
+This course showed a large overview of many different operating platforms.
+This included learning about operating systems, architecture design, and and introduction to REST API's.
+The lauguage used was Java, using dropwizard.

 ## CS210 - Programming Languages
 This course was focused on teaching how to ultilize the best language for particular problems.The course also had a focus on building well-designed, well-documented, and readable code.
-The lauguages used were Python, C++, and Java.
+The language used were Python, C++, and Java.

 ### Project 3 - Natural Grocers
 This project was C++/Python console application simulating a grocery store product tracker.
 It allows users to see a list of products purchased in a given day, see how many times a specified item was purchased, and view a histogram of items purchased in a day.